gfunk77/ng-gif-search/README.md

 There are two branches: main and signals.
 Main uses **RxJs** to implement the search and pagination where signals uses a **Signals** based approach without RxJs.

+In the signals branch, the results of the search are cached.
+When the user goes back to a previous page, there will not be another api call.
+This is not implemented in main.

 ### Misc Info

 The signal branch has some basic bootstrap styling.
 The next/prev buttons will appear only after you make an initial search.